 - cfname-Node name on the CF cluster. - domain-Domain name of a guest OS. - ip-address-IP address of the hypervisor.
 Available IP addresses are IPv4 and IPv6 address.
-IPv6 link local addresses are not available. - user-Account of the hypervisor.
+The link local address of IPv6 is not available. - user-Account of the hypervisor.
 The user for shutdown facility is specified. - password-Login password for the account specified in "user" field.
 A password encrypted by the encryption command, sfcipher(8).
 For details on sfcipher(8), see "Manual pages."